nikpag/nikpag.github.io/_pages/about.md

 Currently, I am working on AI systems: improving scheduling for agentic workflows, accelerating application-agnostic LLM serving, and providing efficient simulation support for agentic rollouts.

 In the past, I have worked on improving shell scripting performance: accelerating shell scripts by automatically scaling them out to serverless infrastructure, and providing fault tolerance for distributed shell script execution.

-In my free time, I hunt down concerts that convey a mix of proficiency and humanity, and test the patience of fellow concert-goers by air-drumming.